Claim and counter-claim in Albania vote watched by West

 "I assure you it is our full belief that Albanians voted convincingly for our alliance," senior Democrat lawmaker Majlinda Bregu told supporters.

-The claim and counter-claim, in the absence of any official word from the Central Election Commission, raised the spectre of a disputed result in a country that has seen post-election confrontation before.
+The claim and counter-claim, in the absence of any official word from the Central Election Commission, raised the specter of a disputed result in a country that has seen post-election confrontation before.

 Analysts said the claims appeared aimed at rallying party faithful.
 Vote-counting is carried out by party rank-and-file, in a system Western diplomats say is flawed and frequently leads to disputes and delays.